helengebretsadkan-max/ransomware-incident-analysis/README.md

 This project analyzed a ransomware attack against a healthcare organization using industry-standard cybersecurity frameworks.
 The investigation applied the 5 W's methodology, MITRE ATT&CK techniques, and NIST incident response principles to understand the attack lifecycle, assess organizational impact, and recommend security improvements.

-The analysis highlights the importance of proactive cybersecurity measures, employee awareness training, and effective incident response planning in defending against ransomware threats.
+The analysis highlights the importance of proactive cybersecurity measures, employee awareness training, and effective incident response planning in defending against ransomware threats

-(To be completed)
+Proactive security controls are more effective than reactive measures.